DNA replication

-In molecular biology, DNA replication is the biological process of producing two identical replicas of DNA from one original DNA molecule.
-DNA replication occurs in all living organisms acting as the most essential part of biological inheritance.
-This is essential for cell division during growth and repair of damaged tissues, while it also ensures that each of the new cells receives its own copy of the DNA.
-The cell possesses the distinctive property of division, which makes replication of DNA essential.
+DNA replication is the process by which a cell makes exact copies of its DNA.
+This process occurs in all organisms and is essential to biological inheritance, cell division, and repair of damaged tissues.
+DNA replication ensures that each of the newly divided daughter cells receives its own copy of each DNA molecule.

-DNA is made up of a double helix of two complementary strands.
-The double helix describes the appearance of a double-stranded DNA which is thus composed of two linear strands that run opposite to each other and twist together to form.
-During replication, these strands are separated.
-Each strand of the original DNA molecule then serves as a template for the production of its counterpart, a process referred to as semiconservative replication.
-As a result of semi-conservative replication, the new helix will be composed of an original DNA strand as well as a newly synthesized strand.
-Cellular proofreading and error-checking mechanisms ensure near perfect fidelity for DNA replication.
+DNA most commonly occurs in double-stranded form, made up of two complementary strands held together by base pairing of the nucleotides comprising each strand.
+The two linear strands of a double-stranded DNA molecule typically twist together in the shape of a double helix.
+During replication, the two strands are separated, and each strand of the original DNA molecule then serves as a template for the production of a complementary counterpart strand, a process referred to as semiconservative replication.
+As a result, each replicated DNA molecule is composed of one original DNA strand as well as one newly synthesized strand.
+Cellular proofreading and error-checking mechanisms ensure near-perfect fidelity for DNA replication.